Slookeur/Atomes/README.md

 The latter is for debugging purposes only, also prints extra information at runtime to help with the process.

+### Build options

+***Atomes*** uses the [GTK][gtk] lib for the GUI, by default GTK3 is used, however it is possible to build the GTK4 version (beta), to do that edit the `Makefile` and change:

+> GTKV = 3

+to

+> GTKV = 4

+Here are some issues with GTK4 that cannot be sovled for the time being:
+  1. No way to use Pango markups in menus
+  2. Add widgets to menus is impossible, ex: color selections
+  3. Selection in tables is not working properly (see the `Measures` dialog: wrong lines are picked)
+  4. No way to moves lines in tables (curves and crystal builder)

+1) and 2) are the most sensitives issues so far since ***Atomes*** menus are dynamical and cannot be created by reading a basic XML file.

 ## Who's behind ***Atomes***